 A SYNOPSIS.

-There is something repugnant about the Nigerian economy and its leadership that defies commonsense - certain known peculiarities that make popular economic theories about spending, investment, and creation/expansion of market unfit for our situation.
-The truth is that when all the Adam Smith, Jeffrey Sachs, Marxists, Regulated Market, or Free Market Activists of our world were writing or postulating their economic and public policy theories, they do so under certain irrefutable assumptions.
-Unfortunately, those assumptions do not apply to Nigerian.
-So, before we start regurgitating or copying Western Influenced Economic Magic or IMF Sponsored solutions, we must first look inward to see if the fundamentals suit our realities.
-Those undermined assumptions are what this essay is about.
+There is something repugnant about the Nigerian economy and its leadership that defies common sense, certain known peculiarities that render popular economic theories concerning spending, investment, and the creation or expansion of markets unfit for our circumstances.
+The truth is that when all the Adam Smiths, Jeffrey Sachs, Marxists, Regulated Market proponents, or Free Market Activists of our world were writing or postulating their economic and public policy theories, they did so under certain irrefutable assumptions.
+Unfortunately, those assumptions do not apply to Nigeria.
+Therefore, before we start regurgitating or copying Western-influenced economic magic or IMF-sponsored solutions, we must first look inward to examine whether the fundamentals align with our realities.
+These underlying assumptions are what this essay is about.

 WHAT THEY DON'T TELL YOU IN BUSINESS SCHOOL.

-Nigerians, are by nature, entrepreneurial.
-They don't need your handouts.
-With basic infrastructural facilities on the ground, they will turn Nigeria around in no time.
-You can't formulate investment mechanisms when entrepreneurs and manufacturers cannot power their factory plants.
-Our youths, investors, and entrepreneurs are trooping to Nairobi and Accra because of the availability of basic infrastructural facilities.
-These cities have a stable power supply.
-In a similar vein, when farmers cannot move their harvested produce out of their farms to the nearest market or ready retailers, that doesn't augur well for purposeful investment.
-The result is a wastage of bankable time and the invested funds.
-It is the same story when the wholesalers cannot reach their distributors with their goods and services.
-In the end, the funds are never repaid, leading to massive indebtedness and economic stagnation.
+SUMMARY Nigerians are, by nature, entrepreneurial.
+They do not require your handouts.
+With basic infrastructural facilities in place, they will transform Nigeria in no time.
+You cannot formulate investment mechanisms when entrepreneurs and manufacturers cannot power their factories.
+Our youth, investors, and entrepreneurs are flocking to Nairobi and Accra due to the availability of basic infrastructural amenities.
+These cities enjoy a stable power supply.
+In a similar vein, when farmers cannot transport their harvested produce from their farms to the nearest market or ready retailers, it bodes poorly for meaningful investment.
+The result is a waste of valuable time and invested funds.
+The same holds true when wholesalers cannot reach their distributors with their goods and services.
+Ultimately, the funds are seldom repaid, resulting in massive indebtedness and economic stagnation.

 No comments: